Prune2Drive: A Plug-and-Play Framework for Accelerating Vision-Language Models in Autonomous Driving: Methodology

 \item \textbf{Minimum Distance Preservation}: Updates each token's record in the selected subset with minimum pairwise distance to each unselected token

 \item \textbf{Farthest Token Selection}: Adds the farthest non-selected token to the selected subset \end{itemize}

-This iterative process ensures each new added visual token maintains the largest distance in token-wise embedding space to the selected subset, thereby maximizing its semantic and spatial coverage of visual information.
+This iterative process ensures each newly added visual token maintains the largest possible distance in token-wise embedding space to the selected subset, thereby maximizing the overall semantic and spatial coverage of visual information.
+Our proposed T-FPS is a lightweight and efficient module which requires only a single pairwise distance computation, accounting for merely \textbf{0.02s} for N=729 tokens per image and less than 0.1\% of total FLOPS.